rsinema/startup/README.md

 3xx - Redirect to some other location, or that the previously cached resource is still valid.
 4xx - Client errors.
 The request is invalid.
 5xx - Server errors.
 The request cannot be satisfied due to an error on the server.

+## Node.js stuff

+Create your project directory
+Initialize it for use with NPM by running npm init -y Make sure .gitignore file contains node-modules Install any desired packages with npm install <package name here>
+Add require('<package name here>') to your JavaScript code Run your code with node main.js